 Sweet Ebony was a successful show heifer at her former farm.
 She is minus the belt, but is a sturdy built cow that knows how to raise calves!

-This heifer was just recently added to our breeding herd and we are super excited to see her first calf later this summer.
+"Missy" as we call her was added last year to our breeding herd and we are super excited to announce the birth of her first calf this summer!

 Our savanna does must prove themselves worthy to stay in our herd or to enter someone else's.
 We hope to have our first purebred savannas in just a couple more years.
 Meanwhile, we will continue to offer quality percentage breeding stock (both commercial and registered).